 The superiority of a cheese-enriched diet compared to a meat-based diet may be partly due to the presence of an intact MFGM in the cheese that acts to mediate regulation of LDL-c and apoB in the liver.
 On the other hand, the ability of a higher fat diet to increase HDL-c and apoA-I may be owed to an increased excretion of bile acids with increasing fat intake.
 In other words, the benefits of the MFGM may be related to changes in how the body processes LDL cholesterol while total fat intake mediates changes in HDL cholesterol.

-What is the difference between HDL and apoA-I or LDL and apoB?
+Q. What is the difference between HDL and apoA-I or LDL and apoB?

 Since cholesterol doesn’t dissolve in water, it’s carried around in blood by lipoproteins.
 A coating of apolipoproteins on these lipoproteins helps them with transport and cell interaction.
 The lipoprotein called apoA-I is mostly on HDL particles, while apoB is on both LDL and other particles (namely VLDL and IDL).
 Figure 3 shows targets for the apoB:apoA-I ratio for men and women, as this number can quite be a useful measure to track for cardiovascular disease prevention.

 LDL particles are the ones that typically get stuck within artery linings and through inflammatory processes can propagate heart disease.
-However, as has been discussed a few times in ERD, LDL is not categorically “bad” and HDL is not categorically “good.”
+However, as has been discussed a few times in NERD, LDL is not categorically “bad” and HDL is not categorically “good.”
 HDL-increasing drugs have been some of the biggest failures in major heart-related clinical trials, while many people that suffer heart attacks have normal or even low LDL cholesterol.
 This may be because high concentrations of LDL are more likely to be causative in heart disease whereas low levels of HDL are more permissive of heart disease.

-Do different meats act similarly, and do different cheeses act similarly, with regard to lipid impacts?
+Q. Do different meats act similarly, and do different cheeses act similarly, with regard to lipid impacts?